Sesame Park: Characters

+Content

+About sixty percent of the new series was produced in Canada, with the remaining forty percent being segments from Children's Television Workshop.

+Awards

 In 1999, the series received its nomination and win from the Gemini Awards, for Best Preschool Program or Series (Wendy Smith, Susan Sheehan, Duncan Lamb).
 Bob Stutt was nominated that year for Best Performance in a Preschool Program or Series.
 In 2000, Sheila McCarthy won Best Performance in a Preschool Program or Series, for her role in an episode of the show, beating out fellow guest star Pier Kohl, as well as others.
 In 2001, the series won Best Preschool Program or Series (Wendy Smith, Susan Sheehan, Duncan Lamb), beating out Land O' Hands and The Nook Counting Network.
 Guest Eric Peterson won again for Best Performance in a Preschool Program or Series, beating out Pier Kohl, James Rankin, Natasha LaForce and Gisèle Corinthios.

+Legacy
-As with the original Sesame Street, some segments of Canadian Sesame Street and Sesame Park were farmed out to other versions of Sesame Street, in particular, Sésamo, the Latin American version of Sesame Street.
-In addition, since the rise of cable television in Canada in the 1970s (and before that for communities close to the US border), the original American Sesame Street could still be viewed on PBS-affiliated stations.Sesame Park was cancelled in 2001 for undisclosed reasons.

-After the cancellationSesame Street now airs on Treehouse TV and Specials on Global Television Network, a Canadian channel aimed at preschoolers.
+As with the original Sesame Street, some segments of Canadian Sesame Street and Sesame Park were farmed out to other versions of Sesame Street, in particular, Plaza Sésamo, the Latin American version of Sesame Street.
+In addition, since the rise of cable television in Canada in the 1970s (and before that for communities close to the US border), the original American Sesame Street could still be viewed on PBS-affiliated stations.Sesame Street now airs on Treehouse TV, a Canadian channel aimed at preschoolers, with specials airing on the Global Television Network, one of Canada’s major terrestrial broadcast networks.
 Various segments, including Global Grover and Elmo's World, have aired separately on the channel for many years after Open Sesame.